Diversity, Equity & Inclusion

 English and Language Culture Academy (ESL) - Providence Campus

 JWU offers academic acceptance and admission to our English as a Second Language (ESL) program (non-degree), available at our Providence Campus.
-Both of our campuses have resources that support our students to succeed academically through our Student Academic & Financial Services (SAFS) department.
 Students in our ESL program have access to all that we offer, including on-campus housing, dining, libraries and more.

 English as a Second Language (ESL)